 \section{Abstract}

-There is an emerging interest in the application of deep learning models to source code processing tasks.
-One of the major problems in applying deep learning to software engineering is that source code often contains a lot of rare identifiers resulting in huge vocabularies.
-We propose a simple yet effective method based on identifier anonymization to handle out-of-vocabulary (OOV) identifiers.
-Our method can be treated as a preprocessing step and therefore allows an easy implementation.
+There is an emerging interest in the application of natural language processing models to source code processing tasks.
+One of the major problems in applying deep learning to software engineering is that source code often contains a lot of rare identifiers, resulting in huge vocabularies.
+We propose a simple, yet effective method, based on identifier anonymization, to handle out-of-vocabulary (OOV) identifiers.
+Our method can be treated as a preprocessing step and, therefore, allows for easy implementation.
 We show that the proposed OOV anonymization method significantly improves the performance of the Transformer in two code processing tasks: code completion and bug fixing.